mozilla/addons-server/docs/topics/development/scanner_pipeline.md

 example, flagging a version for manual review is a scanner action.

 These actions are defined in `src/olympia/scanners/actions.py`.

+Actions are executed by `ScannerResult.run_actions()`, which is called:

+- by the auto-approval cron job, once per version, over every rule matched on that version;
+- when a scanner [pushes](#scanner-push) a result, over the rules of that result only;
+- when narc re-scans a version and finds new matches, over every rule matched on that version.

 [addons-scanner-utils]: https://github.com/mozilla/addons-scanner-utils
 [hmac]: https://en.wikipedia.org/wiki/HMAC